Sunday, November 1, 2020 · 16 min read

 trigger an actuation based on a given condition related to a given variable e.g. absolute position, roll rate threshold, etc…

 From the point of view of the data acquisition, the AB Dynamics robot system itself can be used as a data logger, or it can be seen as a “sensor cluster” able to output data on the CAN bus: data output includes the steering and pedal inputs, the inertial data, the geo-localization data.

 This solution is well-suitable when we have a complex sensor setup for special experimental investigations, with a number of analog channels that can be easily conditioned by Dewesoft data acquisition systems.
 This - see figures x, x, and x below - is a nice application with a steering robot, a combination of SIRIUS DAQ systems and distributed KRYPTON DAQ modules.

 This way they take advantage of the accuracy and reproducibility of the AB Dynamics robot system on one hand and the extreme flexibility of the Dewesoft DAQ system, on the other hand, getting the most effective solution for their needs.

 To sum up, I have tried to explain how our friends got advantages from our solutions and improved their job, increasing quality, and efficiency:

-- optimize the time and competence of the people in the team,
+optimize the time and competence of the people on the team,